-- Noticed your password is no longer working, and you are being prompted to reset it?
+- Is your password no longer working, and are you prompted to reset it?

 - If you use the same password on several sites or services, then your accounts on all of them have the potential to be taken over if one site has a security breach.
-Lists including your email address and passwords can be sold to bad actors who will try your password on lots of different sites until they find one that works.
+In addition, lists including your email address and passwords can be sold to bad actors who will try your password on many different sites until they find one that works.

 - Practice good password security: use a mix of letters, numbers, capitalization, and symbols.
 The longer the password is, the better.

-- The verification phone number on your account has been changed?
+- The verification phone number on your account was changed?

 - There has been an upgrade purchased that you didn't make?

 - Information such as age, gender, images, and location has been changed?